 How Modules Can Help You Climb Out of Script Hell

 PowerShell modules (.psm1 files) allow you to combine like scripts into a single, cohesive package that can be shared between users.
 Users can import your modules/packages into their PowerShell environment to add functionality.
 Modules aren’t directly run in the PowerShell; instead, they become a part of it.
-For example, the Azure module allows the PowerShell to manage Microsoft Azure service.
+For example, the Azure module allows PowerShell to manage Microsoft Azure service.
 Think of it like installing a new Wi-Fi adapter in a computer: As soon as the adapter is installed, the computer will have Wi-Fi functionality added.

 However, simply using modules does not guarantee you a one-way ticket out of script hell.
-Without first assessing how you got to script hell in the first place, your PowerShell modules risk pulling you even deeper to module hell.
+Without first assessing how you got to script hell in the first place, your PowerShell modules risk pulling you even deeper into module hell.

 Module Hell & Why it’s Worse

 Module hell is a fun-house mirror image of script hell.
 Really, it’s just describing an organization that’s gone from bad scripting practices to bad module practices, which by the way is much worse.

 What makes module hell so much dangerous is that these modules are now intertwined and a part of the (your) PowerShell.
 The risk of catastrophic failure (server downtime, security failure, license breach, etc.) is exponentially increased.

 Your first-party modules are incredibly valuable assets, too valuable to be shared with the world on third-party, public, repositories.
 Unfortunately, without your own private repository, first-party PowerShell modules need to be posted to PowerShellGallery.com and are NOT private.